jsloyer/jsloyer/content/post/why-i-chose-hugo-over-wordpress-part2.md

 #### Custom Domain Name
 For my site my site is available at `www.jeffsloyer.io`.
 To do this you need to have the domain name in your `config.toml`, mine is [available here](https://github.com/jsloyer/jsloyer/blob/master/config.toml#L1).
 Additionally you need your domain name in your `wercker.yml` as well, mine is posted above.

-Lastly you need a CNAME entry with your registrar to point to Github.
+Lastly you need a CNAME entry with your registrar to point to GitHub.
 For more information go [here](https://help.github.com/articles/setting-up-a-www-subdomain/).
-The CNAME record should point to `your-username.github.io`.
-For example my site `www.jeffsloyer.io` has a CNAME record that points to `jsloyer.github.io`.
+The CNAME record should point to `your-username.GitHub.io`.
+For example my site `www.jeffsloyer.io` has a CNAME record that points to `jsloyer.GitHub.io`.
 It migh take a bit for DNS to update, depends on how long of a TTL you have...

-Follow the instructions [here](https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/) to add the domain name to the Github project as well.
+Follow the instructions [here](https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-GitHub-pages-site/) to add the domain name to the GitHub project as well.

 ### Add-ons
 Hugo has a lot of addons, some are even built right in.
 For example Google Analytics and Disqus.